 Raffles Maldives Meradhoo

-Over at the 21-villa Raffles Maldives Meradhoo—which opened this May—the legendary Raffles butler service is taken to new levels (or depths) with dedicated Marine Butlers.
-Available to all guests, the aquatic experts are available to lead curated snorkeling tours of the resort’s two house reefs, which are home to tropical fish, baby sharks, and sea turtles—the latter of which have been meticulously cataloged by the biologists.
+Over at the 21-villa Raffles Maldives Meradhoo, the legendary Raffles butler service is taken to new levels (or depths) with dedicated Marine Butlers.
+Available to all guests, the aquatic experts are available to lead curated snorkeling tours of the resort’s two house reefs, which are home to tropical fish, baby sharks and sea turtles—the latter of which have been meticulously cataloged by the biologists.
+The resort is located in the remote Gaafu Alifu atoll, renowned for its rich variety of marine life.

 Four Seasons Explorer